hpcleuven/VscDocumentation/source/jobs/job_types.rst

 But most OpenMP programs simply use the environment variable ``OMP_NUM_THREADS`` to determine the number of threads that should be used.

-The following job script is an example of this.
-It assumes there is a program ``omp`` in the current directory compiled with the intel/2020a toolchain.
+The following job script provides an example.
+It assumes there is a program ``omp_hello`` in the current directory compiled with the intel/2020a toolchain.
 It will be run on 10 cores.

 .. code:: bash